Seal of Dane County County of Dane

 Please contact us if you have questions regarding the payment schedule.

-PLEASE NOTE: If your camp balance is not paid by the weeks above, Lussier Family Heritage Center will charge the card on file plus an additional $10 administrative fee.
+PLEASE NOTE: If your camp balance is not paid by the weeks above, Lussier Family Heritage Center will charge the card on file plus an additional $10 administrative fee per an unpaid week.

 Cancellation Policy/Non-refundable Fees